– 22 trees and 10,000 ft3 of soil volume revamped The Grove Plaza in Boise, Idaho in 2017

-The September 2019 Issue of Landscape Architecture Magazine highlights DeepRoot’s Silva Cell as an integral part of transforming downtown Boise, Idaho from gray, ghostly, parking lots and bank high rises to a bustling, social hub with a growing tree canopy and effective green infrastructure.
-Between 1968 and 2018 there were two main reconstruction efforts in the plaza space.
-The first, in 1986, dubbed “The Grove” after the 36 honey locusts planted in a radial symmetry, and its intersection of Grove and Eighth St. The second, and most recent reconstruction in 2017, The Grove Plaza 2.0.
-Katy Young, a 20-year Boise native tells author, Jonathan Learner, “It feels alive down here now”.
+The September 2019 Issue of Landscape Architecture Magazine(LAM) highlighted DeepRoot’s Silva Cell as an integral part of transforming downtown Boise, Idaho from gray, ghostly, parking lots and bank high rises to a bustling, social hub with a growing tree canopy and effective green infrastructure.
+Between 1968 and 2018 there were two main reconstruction efforts in the downtown plaza space.
+The first, in 1986, dubbed “The Grove” after the 36 honey locusts planted in a radial symmetry, and its intersection of Grove and Eighth St. The second, and most recent revamp in 2017, The Grove Plaza 2.0.

 Phase One: In 1985 the city initiated publicly held charettes where Boiseans and design experts could meet, and exchange visions of what residents longed for and what was feasible from a design standpoint.
 The Portland, Oregon firm, ZGF Architects was chosen to draft up the master plan, adopting enhanced streetscapes, and creating a more communal space for the public to enjoy.
 The plaza was transformed and utilized as a central hub for Boise State University students (current enrollments estimate 25,000), farmers and vendors to sell goods, and weekly Wednesday concerts topping 5,000 visitors.
-In the 90’s, 10 vendors became 130 in just a few years.
+In the 90’s, 10 vendors at the market turned into 130 in just a few years.

 In 1988 a bank tower and a convention center went up bordering two of the four quadrants of the Grove.
 In 1998 a hotel went up on the third quadrant.